At Smallwood Store, you live a little Everglades history

 You’ll have to travel many miles to find a more evocative, authentic look at old Florida.

 Smallwood Store opened in 1906 when Chokoloskee was the Wild West and Ted Smallwood was a pioneer.
 This wooden building on an island was an Indian trading post, post office and general store to a small community of hardy and sometimes ornery individualists.

 Today, one thing that makes Smallwood Store so special is that not only has it been preserved, but it is still owned and loved by descendents of the family that founded it.

-Admission to Smallwood Store is $5 and if you like old stuff, you can while away an hour soaking up the ambience, reading the extensive and informative displays and admiring the view.
+Admission to the store/museum is $5 and if you like old stuff, you can while away an hour soaking up the ambience, reading the extensive and informative displays and admiring the view.

-You’ll learn that the wooden counters slanted in at the floor to accommodate hoop skirts, that in 1984 two-thirds of the adult male population of Everglades City was jailed for trafficking in marijuana, that the first Coke machine came to town in 1945 at Smallwood’s, which had the only electricity for 30 miles.
+You’ll learn that the wooden counters slanted in at the floor to accommodate hoop skirts, that in 1984 two-thirds of the adult male population of Everglades City was jailed for trafficking in marijuana, that the first Coke machine came to town in 1945 at Ted Smallwood Store, which had the only electricity for 30 miles.

 You’ll see rattlesnake skins, wooden barrels, a shot-gun worn out from shooting alligators and an antique gumball machine.